It’s coming….the day will go dark during the Total Solar Eclipse 2024 across North America – and Ohio is in the path of totality!

 If you want to arrive before the day of the eclipse and will need a place to stay, you’ll want to book a hotel, house, or campground as far in advance as possible.
 Some lodgings only allow reservations 1 year in advance, but it’s worth checking NOW to see what the policies are for this special celestial event.

-If you have friends or family in the area of totality, check with them now to see if you can visit!
+If you have friends or family in the area of totality, make plans to visit them!

 Solar Eclipse Safety